projectdiscovery/katana/README.md

-   -jc, -js-crawl                enable endpoint parsing / crawling in javascript file -ct, -crawl-duration int      maximum duration to crawl the target for -kf, -known-files string      enable crawling of known files (all,robotstxt,sitemapxml) -mrs, -max-response-size int  maximum response size to read (default 9223372036854775807) -timeout int                  time to wait for request in seconds (default 10) -aff, -automatic-form-fill    enable automatic form filling (experimental)
+   -jc, -js-crawl                enable endpoint parsing / crawling in javascript file -ct, -crawl-duration int      maximum duration to crawl the target for -kf, -known-files string      enable crawling of known files (all,robotstxt,sitemapxml) -pf, -path-fuzz string        wordlist to be used for fuzzing and crawling paths -mrs, -max-response-size int  maximum response size to read (default 9223372036854775807) -timeout int                  time to wait for request in seconds (default 10) -aff, -automatic-form-fill    enable automatic form filling (experimental)